Here are the 13 Primate Species that can you can see in Kibale Forest

 3. Blue Monkeys

-The Blue Monkey, also called the Cercopithecus mitis, belongs to the Old World monkey ancestry, thrives, and is widespread in East and Central Africa.
+The captivating Blue Monkey, scientifically known as Cercopithecus mitis, is a member of the Old World monkey family and is renowned for its thriving population across East and Central Africa.

-They are Dark-with Blue-Grey in color, with a white throat and a white patch on the chest.
-This Monkey belongs to the Guenon family in Uganda’s parks, except for Murchison Falls National Park and Lake Mburo National Park.
+Sporting a mesmerizing dark-blue-grey coat, complemented by a white throat and a distinctive white patch on the chest, this primate species belongs to the Guenon family that can be found in several of Uganda’s national parks, except Murchison Falls National Park and Lake Mburo National Park.

 4. Grey-Cheeked Mangabey Monkeys